MeatWheeze/NeepMeat/README.md

 ## Potential Future Features

-- Automatic farming
-- Multiblock tank
-- In-game guide tablet
+- [done] In-game guide tablet
-- Advanced item and fluid logistics
+- [sort of] Advanced item and fluid logistics
-- Programmable automation controller
+- [done] Programmable automation controller
 - More eldritchness

+For more details see the Modrinth page: https://modrinth.com/mod/neepmeat

+For anyone who wants to look at my ~spaghetti~ codebase: Lasciate ogne speranza, voi ch'intrate!
+If you're getting into modding and want examples, please regard everything I've done with extreme suspicion.